 Hwa Young Jung is a multidisciplinary artist working in the arts, cultural and sciences, facilitating collaborative projects and workshops.
 She works with people to co-create projects, often using games and play to explore social issues.
-Based in the Northwest (of England) she has been producing work with a range of people (Young People in libraries, care workers, freshwater biologists, criminologists) in England and internationally for almost ten years.
+Based in the Northwest (of England) she has been producing work with a range of people (men on probation, care workers, young people excluded from mainstream education) in England and internationally for almost ten years.

 She is ⅓ of Re-Dock, an artist collective working with people and technology based in Liverpool & Manchester.